Licensing Guides

 How to Become an HVAC Professional in Texas

-REGISTER WITH STATE: The Texas Dept. of Licensing & Regulation requires anyone working under a licensed contractor in Texas as an A/C and Refrigeration technician to register with the state by submitting an online application and pay a $20 registration fee.
+REGISTER WITH STATE: The Texas Department of Licensing & Regulation requires anyone working under a licensed contractor in Texas as an A/C and Refrigeration technician to register with the state by submitting an online application and pay a $20 registration fee.

 GET CERTIFICATION: After working on a jobsite for 24 months under a licensed contractor's supervision, Texas HVAC techs can opt to become a Certified ACR Technician by completing a 2,000-hour certification program and paying a $50 application fee.
 Many institutions offer Air Conditioning and Refrigeration Certification Training Programs.
 However, individuals seeking to obtain a Certified Technician License this way should verify it is approved by TDLR before enrolling in a program.